Suction-cup grab bars vs permanent grab rails: the honest answer

 Why they fail in the situation you bought them for

 • Surface.
 Suction needs a non-porous, flat, clean surface.
-Most shower walls are tiled — suction can only stick to the tile face, not the grout.
-The contact area is ~30% of what it looks like.
+Most shower walls are tiled, and suction can only stick to the tile face, not the grout.
+The contact area is a fraction of what it looks like.

 • Water and soap.
 Suction strength collapses in soapy water.
 Exactly the condition you're in when you need a rail.